apache/datafusion/docs/source/library-user-guide/adding-udfs.md

 ctx.register_udf(udf);
 ```

-At this point, the following could is expected to work:
+At this point, you can use the `add_one` function in your query:

 ```rust
 let sql = "SELECT add_one(1)";